GoogleChrome/web.dev/src/site/content/en/blog/install-thumbor/index.md

 Image CDNs make it easy to dynamically optimize the aesthetics and performance of your images.
 Unlike most image CDNs, [Thumbor](http://thumbor.org/) is open-source and can be used for free to resize, compress, and transform images.
 It's suitable for production use; [Wikipedia](https://wikitech.wikimedia.org/wiki/Thumbor) and [Square](https://medium.com/square-corner-blog/dynamic-images-with-thumbor-a430a1cfcd87) both use Thumbor.

 This guide explains how to install Thumbor on your own server.
-Once installed, you’ll be able to use Thumbor as an API for transforming your images.
+Once installed, you'll be able to use Thumbor as an API for transforming your images.

 ## Intro